Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 ADVERTISEMENT

-Shares of 3M jumped 6.8% after the maker of Post-it Notes, Ace bandages and Scotch-Brite cleaning pads reported higher profit and revenue that exceeded analysts' expectations, while also raising its outlook.
-3M is on course for its biggest single-day percent gain since at least 2009.
+Caterpillar, meanwhile, gained 6.56, or 5%, to 138.24 after the company posted stronger-than-expected revenue and profit growth and boosted its outlook for the year.

-Caterpillar, meanwhile, gained about 5% after the company posted stronger-than-expected revenue and profit growth and boosted its outlook for the year.
+Together, the two companies contributed roughly 135 points to the Dow industrials on Tuesday.

-Together, the two companies contributed more than 140 points to the Dow industrials' gain.
+Boeing, a major contributor to the Dow's gains this year, is expected to report results Wednesday morning.
+Shares of the aerospace giant rose 3.68, or 1.4%, to 266.00 on Tuesday and are up about 71% for the year.

-Money managers welcomed the gains.
-But Eric Schoenstein, portfolio manager of the $6 billion Jensen Quality Growth Fund, said he has concerns around whether outsize stock jumps driven by earnings can be sustained amid lofty valuations and a long-running rally.
+Money managers welcomed the day's gains in U.S. stocks.
+But Eric Schoenstein, portfolio manager of the $6 billion Jensen Quality Growth Fund, said he has concerns around whether stock jumps driven by earnings can be sustained amid lofty valuations and a long-running rally.

 "It could be a situation where the price is getting a little bit ahead of what the opportunity might be," Mr. Schoenstein said, adding that his investment committee will discuss holdings such as 3M on Wednesday morning.